 The “1” reads that the first PCIe x16 slot runs at x16 lanes.

 The “2” says 1 x PCI Express X16 slot, running at x4.
-Hence, this is not suitable for demanding cards.
-If you were to put an NVIDIA Graphics card that requires at least an x8 slot.
+Hence, something other than this is suitable for demanding cards if you put an NVIDIA Graphics card that requires at least an x8 slot.

 x16 Slot Clips

-Another important point to note about x16 slots is that most of them have locking clips / latches at the end.
+Another critical point about x16 slots is that most have locking clips/latches at the end.

-These latches and locks serve the purpose of securely holding the installed card in.
-Since, graphics card are often installed on x16 slots and since they tend to be heavy, these latches are all the more important.
+These latches and locks serve the purpose of securely holding the installed card.
+Since graphics cards are often installed on x16 slots and tend to be heavy, these latches are all the more critical.

 Also Read: How to Unlock PCIe Slot Clip

 The Fixed Part – Key